 In the top navigation bar, select the region and resource group of the resource that you want to manage.

-Find the Regional ESSD that you want to manage and click Attach in the Actions column.
+Find the disk that you want to attach and click Attach in the Actions column.

-Select the ECS instance to which you want to attach the Regional ESSD and the release mode, select I confirm to move the disk to another instance by using the force attach feature, and then follow the on-screen instructions to attach and initialize the Regional ESSD.
+Select the target instance and its release behavior.
+Select I confirm to move the disk to another instance by using the force attach feature, and then follow the on-screen instructions to complete the attachment and initialization process.

 Reference